CI/CD Integration

 WORKFLOW_URL="${GITHUB_SERVER_URL}/${GITHUB_REPOSITORY}/actions/runs/${GITHUB_RUN_ID}"

-SLACK_PAYLOAD=$(npx playwright-json-to-slack-json --report-url "$WORKFLOW_URL" test-results/results.json)
+SLACK_PAYLOAD=$(npx playwright-json-to-slack-json --report-url "$WORKFLOW_URL" test-results/playwright-report.json)

 curl --header 'Content-type: application/json' --data "$SLACK_PAYLOAD" "$SLACK_WEBHOOK_URL"